Stev1346/310-Assignment3/README.md

 If the `+` operator is used, the next 3 lines MUST start with each one of `+`, `-`, and `0`.

+Sometimes, the chatbot doesn't recognize the `guess` statement and responds with a blank line requiring user to send another message

+GUI displays but doesn't interact with the chatbot.
+Also doesn't show text inputted.

 <h3>Potential Updates:</h3>